matthewbowling123/Engineering_4_Notebook/README.md

 ### Code
 [code](https://github.com/matthewbowling123/Engineering_4_Notebook/blob/main/raspberry-pi/MorseCodeLED)
 ### Reflection
 for this assignment I was thankfully already given a lot of pseudo code so it was fairly easy to figure out.
 I used a moidfier to set values for the LED to blink which was also already given.
-Overall this assignment proved to be quite easy.
+I made it so that the LED would blink a certain amount of times at specific lengths by using variables like dot time, dash time, between letters, and between words.
+The LED would then turn on for a specific amount of set times.

 ## Data Storage 1